Austrian State Prize for European Literature

 The Austrian State Prize for European Literature (Österreichischer Staatspreis für Europäische Literatur), also known in Austria as the European Literary Award (Europäischer Literaturpreis), is an Austrian literary prize awarded by the Federal Chancellery for Arts, Culture, and Media to European writers.
 Established in 1965, the prize is endowed with a purse of 25,000 € (As of 2022).
 The prize was not awarded in 1969.
+It is awarded on the Salzburg Festival.